Such a simple supper or light lunch idea, and super easy for kids to make ... and learn to love fish!

 Sardines, even canned ones, are packed with heart-healthy omega-3 fatty acids, and they’re a natural source of vitamin D. They are also a fantastic source of calcium due to the soft, edible bones.

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; use balance/digital scales; beat ingredients together.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; use weighing scales; use a tin opener safely; beat ingredients together; mash; use a citrus squeezer.

-Tin Opener, Fork, Spoon, Bowl, Citrus Squeezer, Grill.
+Tin Opener, Measuring Spoons, Fork, Spoon, Bowl, Citrus Squeezer, Grill.

 Gluten | Mustard | Eggs | Milk | Fish | Soya